Home » DIY » outdoor living » Easy Reclaimed Landscape Timber Solar Light

 This project is so easy.
-I chose to do a landscape timber solar light out of reclaimed lumber.
-I made this for June’s Power Tool Challenge Project.
-The original theme was lantern, but before I could get started making a lantern, the theme was updated to “lighting”.
-I’ve always loved landscape timber solar lights, but I’ve never made one.
+I chose to create a landscape timber solar light using reclaimed lumber for June’s Power Tool Challenge Project.
+The original theme was a lantern, but before I could start building one, the theme was updated to “lighting.”
+I’ve always loved landscape timber solar lights but never made one.

-Not long ago I spent an entire morning cleaning up the back yard.
-I had several privacy fence sections that I had been weathering, and random pallets and boards that I wanted too look old.
-I harvested all the wood, stored what I wanted to keep in the woodshed and put the unwanted items in the burn pile.
+Not long ago, I spent an entire morning cleaning up the backyard.
+I had several sections of a privacy fence that I had been weathering, along with random pallets and boards that I wanted to look old.
+I harvested all the wood, stored what I could in the woodshed, and put the unwanted items on the burn pile.
 These landscape timbers were just about the only wood I left in the backyard.
-Their original purpose was to enclose the porch swing where the new pergola went up last year.
-This original wood was installed around 1994.
+Their original purpose was to enclose the porch swing, where the new pergola was installed last year.
+This authentic wood was installed around 1994.

-My home has so much history and very fond memories!
-This was a huge snow storm in 1994.
-In the background you can see the lattice work and the landscape timbers that held up the lattice.
+My home has a rich history and holds many fond memories.
+This was a massive snowstorm in 1994.
+In the background, you can see the latticework and the landscape timbers that held up the lattice.
 That would be me checking out the snow.

-I grabbed the timber that was on the top of the pile.
+I grabbed the timber on top of the pile.
 Look what I found!
 BW Loves GW.
 That was 18 years into our marriage.
-I decided to use this timber for this project, just for old times sake.
+I used this timber for this project for old times’ sake.

 Cut Landscape Timber